African-American Catholic Congregation: History

 In 2006, the excommunicated Catholic archbishop Emmanuel Milingo (who married a woman from South Korea in 2001 at the same ceremony as Stallings) performed a conditional consecration for Stallings and three other married Independent Catholic bishops (including Peter Paul Brennan) at the Imani Temple church in Washington.

 In 2013, a female Baptist bishop in Detroit, Michigan (resigning from their Baptist congregation for their same-sex marriage to an emeritus bishop of the African-American Catholic Congregation) established an affirming church with their partner.

 In 2014, the denomination decided to relocate to Prince George's County, Maryland, and sold the Imani Temple in Washington to property developers.
 It was renovated and adapted for sale as six luxury condominiums.

 Doctrine

 At its founding, Stallings considered abortion and contraception matters of individual conscience; rejected homosexual activity as a sin; and welcomed divorced or remarried Christians without an annulment.
-Additionally, Imani Temple teaching—in contrast to Catholic teaching—allows women to be ordained.
+Additionally, AACC teaching—in contrast to Catholic teaching—allows women to be ordained.
 Unlike the Latin Catholic Church, it does not as a rule, require celibacy of its priests.
 In 1991, their first female priest was ordained.
+The denomination also subscribes to the Twelve Declarations of the African-American Catholic Congregation, and its masses feature West African traditional religious practices including libations on behalf of the deceased; during the pouring of the libations, the Trinity is referred to as "Mother-Father, the Son, and the Holy Spirit" and praise is given to the ancestors alongside God.